yodrew/yodrew.github.io/_pages/darkness.md

 - extremely effective and simplest overall
 - durable, adaptable, and cleanable for reuse and travel.

-It requires ordinary precision, much less than single-layer.
+It requires ordinary precision, much less than with a single layer.
 Light can't leak past all its corners and narrow gaps.
 It blocks 99% of light even without taping the outer layer.
 This is much better than a mask for use at home.

-It is usually of flexible plastic.
-Plastic is lightweight, holds its shape, making taping easy.
-The inner layer can be lightweight board: cardboard, foam board, or corrugated plastic sign board.
+It is usually of flexible black plastic construction sheeting.
+It is the lightest weight lightproofing material.
+It is laterally static, holding its shape and making taping easy.

+The inner layer can be lightweight board: cardboard, foam board, or corrugated plastic sign board, always black.
 It is usually for temporary use.
+But it is easy enough to operate to use for months or years.

 Fabric or paper could work.
-They are heavier.
+But they are heavier.
 Fabric drapes.
-Paper warps.
+It requires a rod.
+Paper warps with heat or moisture.

 I use masking tape.
 It sticks to it really well and causes the least damage everywhere.
 Magnets, tacks, nails, staples, poster tack, etc could work.